Skratti/The-Book/WebProgrammingBasics.md

 # Web Development Basics

 This chapter will explain what happens when you open websites, and how JavaScript is executed.
+A small example framework is given at the end, with which you can build your own small web application.

-Open the VS soultion, set the Empires In Space Index project as Startup Project and start it by pressing F5.
+Open the VS solution, set the Empires In Space Index project as Startup Project and start it by pressing F5.
 Make sure that the you use a web browser which has developer tools.
 Firefox, IE, Edge and chrome all do have those.
 Open the developer tools, they can be found in the browser settings.
 Alternatively, press Ctrl+Shift+i or F12, depending on your browser.
 The following describes what Chrome and Edge do show, but Firefox and IE are not that different.